microsoft/bedrock/docs/hld-to-manifest.md

 * master
   remotes/origin/HEAD -> origin/master
   remotes/origin/master
-  remotes/origin/spk-hld-init
+  remotes/origin/bedrock-hld-init
 ```
-As you can see we now have a `spk-hld-init` branch.
+As you can see we now have a `bedrock-hld-init` branch.

-Go to the "Link to create a PR" that we got earlier after running the `spk hld init --git-push` command.
+Go to the "Link to create a PR" that we got earlier after running the `bedrock hld init --git-push` command.
 You will see:
 ![hld new pr](./images/hld-new-pr.png)